-A current mental impairment due to an organic brain disease or brain injury supported by evidence of the loss of ability to:
+A current mental impairment because of an organic brain disease or brain injury supported by evidence of the loss of ability to:

-- remember - · reason, and - perceive, understand and give effect to ideas, which causes a significant reduction in mental and social functioning, requiring continuous supervision.
-A Consultant Neurologist or Psychiatrist needs to make the diagnosis.
+- remember - reason, and - perceive, understand and give effect to ideas, which causes a significant reduction in mental and social functioning, requiring continuous supervision.
+A consultant neurologist or psychiatrist needs to make the diagnosis.